mhm-ufz/mHM/INSTALL.md

 or change the variable `CMAKE_BUILD_MODULE_SYSTEM_INDEPENDEND` with `ccmake` to `ON` after running `cmake ..`.

-### None standard locations for the netcdf-library (e.g. standard setup Macs in CHS):
+### Non-standard locations for the netcdf-library (e.g. standard setup Macs in CHS):

 Find the location of the `nf-config` file, for example by using:

     find / -iname "*nf-config*" 2>/dev/null

-This searches the root directory `/` for a file with a name containing the string "nf-config", not taking into account upper and lower case.
+This searches the root directory `/` for a file with a name containing the string "nf-config" (case-insensitive).
 It writes error messages like "permission denied" into the void.

-Then, instead of running `cmake ..` if not using the standard compiler, set the fortran compiler variable to the wished compiler, e.g.
+Then, instead of running `cmake ..` if not using the standard compiler, set the fortran compiler variable to the desired compiler, e.g.

     export FC=gfortran